gykovacs/gykovacs.website/downloads.md

 ----

-## Sample codes for books on parallel and OpenCL programming
+## <a name="sample-codes-for-books-on-parallel-and-opencl-programming"></a>Sample codes for books on parallel and OpenCL programming

 Sample codes for the books {% cite b0 %}, {% cite b1 %}, {% cite b2 %} are available below: